Great Western 60

-Black River and Western Railroad (Great Western) No. 60 is a 2-8-0 "Consolidation" type steam locomotive built in August 1937 by the American Locomotive Company (ALCO) in Schenectady, New York.
-It currently operates on the Black River and Western Railroad (BR&W) in Ringoes, New Jersey It was one of two operating Great Western steam locomotives with No. 90 being the other one.
+Great Western 60 is a 60 class "Consolidation" type steam locomotive built in August 1937 by the American Locomotive Company's (ALCO) Schenectady Works in Schenectady, New York.
+It currently operates on the Black River and Western Railroad (BRW) in Ringoes, New Jersey It was one of two operating Great Western steam locomotives with No. 90 being the other one.